tower-rs/tower/guides/README.md

 recommended.
 If you're brand new to async Rust we recommend the [Asynchronous Programming in Rust][async-book] book.

-Additionally, some of these guides explains Tower from the perspective of HTTP servers and clients.
+Additionally, some of these guides explain Tower from the perspective of HTTP servers and clients.
 However Tower is useful for anything that follows and async request/response pattern.
 Not just web services even though that is its primary use case.